google/android-cuttlefish/docker/GPU.md

 When running Cuttlefish directly on a host machine, you can now take advantage of physical GPUs by some vendors.
-For example, to use NVIDIA GPUs, you can launch Cuttlefish by pasing the -gpu_mode=drm_virgl command-line option.
+For example, to use NVIDIA GPUs, you can launch Cuttlefish by passing the -gpu_mode=drm_virgl command-line option.

 We want this ability when running Cuttlefish inside a docker container.
 This is made possible by the fact that docker containers for Cuttlefish are meant to be